victor-basurto/sitecore-training/jss/sitecore-jss-01.md

 - Prototyping
 - No instance of Sitecore
 - Non-win OS
-- JS are Primarly Developers
+- JS are Primarily Developers
 - Simple app from Content Perspective
 - External Developers